BurntSushi/goim/README.md

 databases were stored on a Crucial M4 128GB solid state drive (CT128M4SSD2).

 A complete database (with indices) for SQLite uses approximately 3GB of space on disk.
-A complete load (with all IMDb downloaded first) took about 12 minutes.
+A complete load (with all IMDb data downloaded first) took about 12 minutes.
 Note that since this is SQLite, this did not use any concurrent updating.
 After completion, a search query of `%Matrix%` takes approximate 0.5 seconds.

 A complete database (with indices) for PostgreSQL 9.3 (using a default configuration) uses approximately 5.5GB of space on disk.
-A complete load (with all IMDb downloaded first) took about 7.5 minutes.
+A complete load (with all IMDb data downloaded first) took about 7.5 minutes.
 There is a significant speed boost from parallel table updates, although about half the time is spent building indices (the trigram indices take especially long).
 After completion, a search query of `%Matrix%` takes approximately 0.18 seconds.
 A search query of `matrix` (using the trigram indices) takes approximately 1 second.
 (Searches